NRCan/CanFlood/README.md

 1) ensure Qgis 3.10 or newer is installed and working on your system.

 2) In Qgis, install the plugin 'First Aid' from the plugin repository (https://plugins.qgis.org/plugins/firstaid/).
-This plugin provides additional support for vieweing errors in other plugins (essential during the development stage).
+This plugin provides additional support for viewing errors in other plugins (essential during the development stage).

 3) [Download here](https://github.com/IBIGroupCanWest/CanFlood/raw/master/canflood_001_20200223.zip) or from above canflood_001_20200223.zip (right click > save as)